-Shifting gears a little — you may have taken note of the fact that there are lots of Subarus (all kinds, including ancient Brats) running around places where it snows a lot and gets really cold a lot.
+You may have noticed that there are lots of Subarus (all kinds, including ancient Brats from the ’80s) running around places where it snows a lot.

 This is what they call in law enforcement a clue.

-Subarus are not popular because they’re sexy — not superficially sexy, anyhow.
-They are popular because they’re almost as unstoppable as a King Tiger tank in the Ardennes in the winter of ’44.
+Subarus are not popular because they’re sexy.
+They are popular because they’re almost as unstoppable as a Russian T-34 tank during the battle of Kursk.

 And it’s not just because they’re all-wheel-drive.